 That our good and bad traits are in their right place?

 Too much of a good thing can be harmful.
 And our worst traits can teach us how to be wiser, if we listen.

 The yin yang symbol (or rather, its principles 😉) has become my North Star.
 What goes up must come down.
 To know joy, we must know misery.

 In other words, all of life is interrelated.
 The yin yang symbol illustrates the overarching perfection of the universe.

 When you brood about past hurts or failures, find the “gift” or opportunity.

 For example, healing from emotional abuse has helped me cultivate empathy.
-Today, I’m grateful to offer coaching services to help women be more confident and joyful.
+Today, I’m grateful to offer coaching services to empower awakening souls.